 The Community Learning Lab (CLL) creates and supports relationships between the community and the students at the University of Illinois in a partnership that is mutually beneficial in the areas of sustainability, service, growth, and education.

-The goals of the Community Learning Lab are to:
+The goals of the CLL are to:

-- PARTNER with the community to produce outcomes that will enable them to enrich the services they provide, show the impact of their services, and maintain sustainability.
+- Partner with the community to produce outcomes that will enable them to enrich the services they provide, show the impact of their services, and maintain sustainability.

-- PROVIDE students with an experiential learning opportunity that engages them as citizens and enhances their skills and education experiences in a marketable way.
+- Provide students with an experiential learning opportunity that engages them as citizens and enhances their skills and education experiences in a marketable way.

-- EMPOWER instructors to enhance their curriculums and serve vulnerable populations by overseeing the projects.
+- Empower instructors to enhance their curriculums and serve vulnerable populations by overseeing the projects.

 The CLL was started with grant support from the University of Illinois Office of Public Engagement.

 Community groups are encouraged to apply to the CLL with project proposals at the beginning of each semester.
-We will work with faculty to find an appropriate match and make a concerted effort to facilitate as many partnerships as possible between agencies and classes.
+We work with faculty to find an appropriate match and make a concerted effort to facilitate as many partnerships as possible between agencies and classes.

-- COMMUNITY PARTNERS: Submit projects that fulfill your agency’s needs.
+Submit projects that fulfill your agency’s needs.
 Contribute to the learning opportunities of University of Illinois students.
 Grow as a professional through mentoring and supervision.

-- STUDENTS: Apply classroom learning to real life situations.
+Apply classroom learning to real life situations.
 Become more marketable and begin professional networking.
 Become an active, committed member of the community.

-- INSTRUCTORS: Assignments turn into a transformative learning experience.
+Assignments turn into a transformative learning experience.
 Students connect the dots between academics and real life.
 Classroom conversations become more engaging and meaningful.